ORGANIZERS - Officials And Their Duties

 To establish equipment and personnel needed to affect a workable medical, fire, and safety plan, detailed plans need to be based on the specific conditions at the event facility and local, state or federal protocols and regulations.

 4.1.1.
 There shall be a vehicle on site staffed by licensed caregivers capable of transporting an injured person to the nearest hospital subject to any local laws.

 A. It is preferred the vehicle be an advanced life support unit.

-B. Vehicle staff must be at least two (2) locally certified caregivers, one of whom must be at least an EMT-A and the other may be an EMT-B. It is preferred one be a Paramedic.
+B. Vehicle staff must by at least two (2) certified caregivers, one of whom must be an EMT at minimum.

 4.1.2 There shall be at least one (1) course response vehicle or wrecker which shall be equipped as specified below.
 It is recommended the vehicle be stationed so it can reach any point on the racing surface within two minutes at a speed not to exceed 50 mph.